West Liberty, Kentucky: 2012 tornado

+Firefighters from the Grape Vine Fire Department assist local and state law enforcement officials, along with Kentucky National Guard members, in relief efforts taking place in West Liberty following the 2012 tornado.

-On March 2, 2012, West Liberty was hit by an EF-3 tornado which caused extensive damage to the downtown area.
+On March 2, 2012, West Liberty was hit by an EF3 tornado, which caused extensive damage to the downtown area.
 This tornado left a swath of damage over a mile wide.
 Many homes and businesses were heavily damaged or destroyed.
 Six people were killed and at least 75 people were injured.
 Preliminary assessments from emergency officials and media indicated a path length of 60 miles (97 km), though a National Weather Service survey concluded the tornado travelled 85 miles from Menifee County to Lincoln County, West Virginia.
 It had the longest track of any tornado in the United States in 2012.

 The old courthouse, built in 1907, as well as the new courthouse which was 60% completed were at first, after the tornado, both deemed as a total loss.
 However, this determination was in error as both buildings have been restored and finished, respectively.

 The tornado had also hit the city of Wellington in Menifee County and was just north of the EF3 tornado that hit Salyersville around 7:00 PM Eastern time that evening.
 The tornadoes were the worst in the history of all three of the towns.